adegard/CoolPropAPI/README.md

-## Setting up a CoolProp-based web API for Google Sheets (coolProp wrapper)
+## Setting up a CoolProp-based web API for Google Sheets (CoolProp wrapper)

 We'll create a Python Flask web service that runs CoolProp, then connect it to Google Apps Script so you can call fluid properties directly in Google Sheets.